 PeopleMichael Lang , Jens-Uwe Sommer , Ron Dockhorn

-IntroductionCross-linking of polymers leads to a combination of liquid properties (viscosity) and solid-state properties (shape stability, stability in solvents).
-In modern polymer research, cross-linking processes are applied to control materials properties in combination with structure-forming preparation and self-organization processes.
+IntroductionCross-linking of polymers leads to a combination of liquid (viscosity) and solid-state features (shape stability, stability in solvents).
+In modern polymer research, cross-linking processes are applied to control materials properties in combination with structure-formation and self-organization processes.
 Even though rubber elasticity has been investigated since more than one century, convincing theoretical models that address all the possible structure-property relationships are not at hand.
-This is due the random cross-linking topology which results from the stochastic cross-linking process and leads to frozen-in disorder and heterogeneities.
-In particular, swelling properties of networks and multi-axial deformations of polymer networks are not fully understood yet.
+This is due the randomness of the cross-linking process that defines the particular local disorder and heterogeneity of the material.